IRSPlays/KopiTalk-FamilyBoardGame-Ecosystem/docs/PROJECT_PURPOSE_AND_FLOW.md

 **KopiTalk is a D.I.Y.
 (Do It Yourself) roleplay board game designed to create common ground between generations (elderly and youth) through cooking and authentic Singapore experiences.**

+### ⚠️ CRITICAL: PHYSICAL BOARD, NOT VIRTUAL

+**THE BOARD IS PHYSICALLY BUILT BY PLAYERS**

+- Players use provided physical tiles/parts to build their custom board
+- The board includes tangible components: market tiles, MRT stations, cooking areas, etc.
+- **ESP32-CAM captures photos** of the completed physical board layout
+- **The app is a LOGIC PROCESSOR**, not the game itself - it tracks positions, analyzes conversations, manages challenges
+- **BoardSetupModal** uploads physical board photos for AI analysis (Gemini Vision)
+- **BoardBuilderModal** is optional digital planning tool only (NOT the actual board)

 ### Core Objectives
 1. **Bridge Generational Gap**: Create meaningful interactions between elderly and youth
 2. **Common Ground Through Cooking**: Use food and traditional recipes as the primary bonding activity